MinaAlmasi/midttrafik-time-series/README.md

 # quit env
 deactivate
 ```
-For the full overview of scripts, please refer to the [Project Overview](#project-overview) and [src/README.md](src/README.md).
+See also [src/README.md](src/README.md) for the scripts overview.
 Note that you cannot run most files in `process_data` as the raw data is not available on Git.

 ## 🌟 Acknowledgements
 This work was only possible thanks to our data provider, Midttrafik.